Become a Bencher

 Appointed Positions

-Following the election, a call for applications will be made to both the profession and the public.
+During the bencher election process, a call for applications for the appointed bencher positions will be made to both the profession and the public.
 The appointment process ensures that applicants with unique skill sets and abilities and from diverse backgrounds are eligible for appointment.

 Practising Lawyer Benchers